ten-protocol/ten-documentation/docs/tools-infrastructure/programmable-gateway.md

 **Endpoint:** `POST /v1/authenticate?token=$EncryptionToken`

-Submits a signed message in the format "Register <userID> for <account>", proving ownership of the private keys for the account, and links that account with the userID.
+Submits a signed message in the format address & signature, proving ownership of the private keys for the account, and links that account with the encryption token.

 ```bash
 curl -X POST "https://testnet.ten.xyz/v1/authenticate/?token=$EncryptionToken" \